 Academic Advising/Counseling Options

-Transfer students should make an appointment with their advisers as needed, however, it is recommended to meet with the College Academic Counselor and Departmental Advisor at least once a quarter to check status of major requirements and being on track for graduation*.
+Transfer students should make an appointment with their advisers as needed, however, it is recommended to meet with the College Academic Counselor and Departmental Advisor at least once a quarter to check the status of major requirements and being on track for graduation*.
 Utilizing the Degree Audit Report through MYUCLA account can also help keep track of progress!

-UCLA Departmental Counseling
+UCLA Departmental Advising

 Departmental advising is the place to go for questions regarding major/minor requirements, major/minor courses, professors, and other major/minor related concerns and issues.

-For questions on qualifications and eligibility, see the Honors Program Website .
+For questions on qualifications and eligibility, see the Honors Program Website.

 Location | Murphy Hall A-311